sysbiocoder/CNVExpo/README.md

 # CNVExpo <br>
 ``CNVExpo:
-Python package for detection of copy number variation analysis in next generation sequencing data
+Python package for detection of copy number variation in next generation sequencing data

-CNVExpo uses mapped bam file as input and determine read-depth in each position of the panel or exome bed file provided by user to compute
+CNVExpo uses mapped and indexed bam file as input.
+The user provides a target bed file defining the chromosomal positions, which should be analysed.
-CNV.
-Bcftools is used to determine the read depth per position.
-Clustering is done based on a control gene, where CNV is not present.
-Here is the structure of files in CNVExpo.
+Bcftools mpileup is used to determine the read depth per position.
+Optional clustering of samples is done based on an arbitrarily chosen control gene.

+The structure of files in CNVExpo is shown below.<br>

 ├── cnvcal.py <br>
 ├── data <br>